JZDesign/JacobZivanDesign/JZD_Publish/Content/musings/Disposable.md

 ---
 date: 2020-12-31 08:13
-description: We are conditioned to consume.
+description: How we view "Disposable income" is ruining our lives.
+We are conditioned to consume.
 Would you trade your future for your present?
 tags: Lifestyle, Romans 12:2, Musing
 ---
 # Disposable...